llvm/llvm-project/llvm/docs/DirectX/DXILArchitecture.rst

   DXILEmbedder -> DXContainerGlobals -> AsmPrinter

-These passes have defined responsibilities:
+Each of these passes have the following defined responsibilities:

 #.
 DXILEmbedder runs the DXIL bitcode writer to generate a bitcode stream and
    embeds the binary data inside a global in the original module.